 Keep in mind; you can only save into one cash ISA in a tax year.
 This includes the Help to Buy: ISA and any cash ISAs held outside Lloyds.

-The Help to Buy: ISA allowance is lower than the overall ISA allowance as you can only make an initial deposit of up to £1,000 and up to £200 per calendar month (including the month of account opening).
+The Help to Buy: ISA allowance is lower than the overall ISA allowance as you can only deposit up to £200 per calendar month.
 If you invest in a Help to Buy: ISA you can invest any remaining annual allowance into a stocks and shares ISA, an innovative finance ISA, a lifetime ISA (depending on your age and circumstance and up to the lifetime ISA limit) or a combination of the three.